A night at Walkabout Creek

-We arrived at Mt Isa earlier than I had expected around 2:30pm and decided to continue the trip further east, in one of the pamphlets we’d picked up.
-We saw that the Walkabout Creek Hotel from the Crocodile Dundee movie was in a place called McKinlay and with a couple, more hours on the road, we could reach it and stay the night.
+We arrived at Mt Isa earlier than I had expected around 2:30pm and continued the trip further east, in one pamphlet we’d picked up.
+We saw that the Walkabout Creek Hotel from the Crocodile Dundee movie was in a place called McKinlay and with a couple more hours on the road, we could reach it and stay the night.
 I called ahead and yes there were plenty of rooms, but it was single beds and shared facilities; this sounded like it could be interesting.
-We arrived in McKinlay slightly after 5 pm, the place was like a ghost town.
-The old houses were falling down on the single cross roads with the highway and there was a roadhouse which looked like it was a de-mountable, a pub across the street that didn’t look much different.
+We arrived in McKinlay slightly after 5 pm.
+The place was like a ghost town.
+The old houses were falling down on the single cross roads with the highway and there was a roadhouse which looked like it was a de-mountable, a pub across the street that looked a little different.
 The buildings were sparsely located in between the large plots of tall grass littered with the junk of a former past.

-Opposite this complex was a row of buildings that consisted of shared bathrooms and toilets for both sexes, these were clean and well maintained.
-Clothing and gear unloaded into the cabin we wandered off to eat at the roadhouse.
+Opposite this complex was a row of buildings that comprised shared bathrooms and toilets for both sexes.
+These were clean and well maintained.
+Clothing and gear unloaded into the cabin, we wandered off to eat at the roadhouse.
 Once we’d consumed the barely eatable burgers, we returned to the bar to drink.
-By the time we got there, the bar population had been swollen to three including the owner.
-We made it five; we ordered a drink and wandered around reading the material on the walls, there was little else to do.
+By the time we got there, the bar population had been swollen to three, including the owner.
+We made it five; we ordered a drink and wandered around reading the material on the walls.
+There was little else to do.